by Dr. Bill Rawls

 - Chronic stress

-By far, the most irritating foods to the gut are seeds (grains, beans, nuts).
-Think about it; the purpose of any seed is too grow a new plant, not to nourish some other creature.
-Not surprisingly, plants install substances to deter consumption.
+By far, the most irritating foods to the gut are seeds, namely grains, beans, and nuts.
+Think about it: The purpose of any seed is to grow a new plant, not to nourish some other creature.
+Not surprisingly, plants are equipped with substances that deter consumption.

 Other grains also contain lectins and storage proteins, but are less irritating than wheat.
 Rice contains the least irritating proteins and is well tolerated by most people.

 Bean lectins are also extremely irritating to the gut.
-Raw beans are actually poisonous without being cooked.
+Raw beans are actually poisonous.
 Fermented soybean products are generally tolerated well.
 Lentils and mung beans are the easiest to digest.
 All beans should be thoroughly washed, soaked, and boiled before consumption.